kcmatthers/ICA-4/README.md

 Table contains SAT scores and hours studied for different schools, teachers, and students.

 ## Question #1
+How does studying affect the Math SAT score?

 ```sql
 Select sat_math, hrs_studied